 All of these are signs that the use of technology may be getting out of control.

-Here are five tips to help your child break their tech addiction:
+Here are five tips to help your teen break their tech addiction:

 1. Get out.